Sami21234/Chatgpt-Sidebar-frontpage/README.md

 # Chatgpt-Sidebar-frontpage
-The frontpage to guide how to use this
+The frontpage to guide how to use this ChatGpt Sidebar